 Live fascines.
 Also known as wattles, these are bundles of live, dormant branches (whips) primarily of willow species.
 The material used is often the smaller diameter tops associated with the stakes that were installed as described above.
-Individual whips should be at least 4 feet in length.
-These branches are then overlapped, with all butts and buds pointed in the same direction, to form bundles of up to 8 inches diameter and 10 to 20 feet in length.
+Individual whips should be at least 4 feet (1.2 m) in length.
+These branches are then over- lapped, with all butts and buds pointed in the same direction, to form bundles of up to 8 inches (20 cm) diameter and 10 to 20 feet (3 - 6 m) in length.
 As with live stakes, it is desirable to use species which will quickly root.
 Place the fascines in shallow trenches, leaving the upper live buds exposed.
 Soil should be tamped into place around the bundles and a dead stake used to anchor them in place.
 By placing fascines along the contour, small branch dams are formed against soil movement.
 This will create a terraced effect on stream banks.
-Bundles should be spaced from 3 to 6 feet apart with narrower spacings used on steeper banks.
+Bundles should be spaced from 3 to 6 feet (0.9 - 1.8 m) apart with narrower spacings used on steeper banks.

 In-stream structures.
-Where channel incision is still actively occurring and stream banks are unstable, or where there is a lack of in-stream habitat, rock structures, such as boulder weirs can be constructed.
-These structures are constructed of properly sized rock and are no more than 1.5 to 2 ft high at their center.
+Where channel incision is still actively occurring and stream banks are unstable, or where there is a lack of in-stream habitat. rock structures. such as boulder weirs can be constructed.
+These structures are constructed of properly sized rock and are no more than 1.5 to 2 ft.
+(0.5 - 0.6 m) high at their center.
 They are usually constructed with a slight V in the center to direct flow down the center of the channel.
 They have an upstream rock apron with a 4:1 slope and a down-stream apron with a 20:1 slope.
 These aprons reduce the turbulence of the water, while allowing enough to improve oxygenation of the water.
 These structures are usually used in series, allowing the pool of the downstream weir to back up to the apron of the upstream weir.
 This placement reduces channel bed erosion.
-Providing pools that are 1.5 to 2 ft deep reduces the critical bank height at low flow, thus reducing bank erosion.
+Providing pools that are 1.5 to 2 ft.
+(0.5 - 0.6 m)deep reduces the critical bank height at low flow, thus reducing bank erosion.
 (See Figure 3, page 8).